hardikkoul/hardikkoul/README.md

 - 👋 Hi, I’m @hardikkoul
-- 👀 I’m interested in ...anything which involves Linux
+- 👀 I’m interested in ...anything which involves an Operating Syste, Kernal or C
 - 📫 How to reach me ... mailTo : creatinggalaxy@gmail.com

 <!---